ROCm/ROCm.github.io/ROCmPCIeFeatures.md

 ## BAR Memory Overview

-On a Xeon E5 based system in the BIOS  we can turn on above 4GB PCIe addressing, if so he need to set MMIO Base address ( MMIOH Base) and Range ( MMIO High Size)  in the BIOS .
+On a Xeon E5 based system in the BIOS  we can turn on above 4GB PCIe addressing, if so he need to set MMIO Base address ( MMIOH Base) and Range ( MMIO High Size)  in the BIOS.

 In SuperMicro system in the system bios you need to see the following